BetterThanTomorrow/calva-docs/docs/luminus.md

    * Select to start **Server + Client – my-luminus-shadow**, and wait for the _Terminal_ **Calva Jack-in** output to say `[:app] Build completed.`
 0. Open [127.0.0.1:3000](http://127.0.0.1:3000) in your web browser and start hacking.

+!!!
+Note
-> Note: Currently Calva has troubles following the app-start with shadow-cljs, so Calva will report `Jack-in done.` in the `Calva says` output before shadow-cljs is actually done building the app.
+    Currently Calva has troubles following the app-start with shadow-cljs, so Calva will report `Jack-in done.` in the output window before shadow-cljs is actually done building the app.
 If you open the app page at that stage, you will see a message to “Please run `lein shadow watch app`”.
 Rest assured that _this is already underway._ Follow the Jack-in process in the _Terminal_ tab in VS Code for the message that the app is built, _then_ reload the app page in the web browser.

 ## Server Only